 It’s likely your class is loaded with some real science fiends.
-You know who they are!
-These students love exploring anything science-related, and they are always anxious to share their knowledge with the rest of the class!
+You know them!
+These students love exploring anything science-related.
+They always want to share their knowledge with the rest of the class!

 Wondering what happens to those fascinated by the field of science as they age?
 Some of them take their childhood passions with them into adulthood.
 They explore their own opportunities in the realm of science: researching, teaching, or inspiring others by sharing their skills.